 - Custom-made mouth guards: Custom-made sports guards provide the best fit and adaptability, as they are made in a dentist's office for your mouth's specific fit.

-At SDNJ, we work to build great smiles every day.
+At FDNJ we work to build great smiles every day.
 We strive to give you the best dental experience possible.
 Our team is specialty-trained to provide dental restorations that improve your health and confidence and stand the test of time.
 We aim to prevent any dental issues - but, should you experience problems, you can turn to us.

 For more information about our custom mouth guards, contact us or request an appointment today!